openstack-archive/fuel-docs/pages/installation-fuel-ui/networks.rst

 .. image:: /_images/flatdhcpmanager-mh_scheme.jpg
   :align: center

-Therefore all switch ports where compute nodes are connected must be configured as tagged (trunk) ports with required vlans allowed (enabled, tagged).
-Virtual machines will communicate with each other on L2 even if they are on different compute nodes.
+Therefore all switch ports where Compute nodes are connected must be configured as tagged (trunk) ports with required VLANs allowed (enabled, tagged).
+Virtual machines will communicate with each other on L2 even if they are on different Compute nodes.
 If the virtual machine sends IP packets to a different network, they will be routed on the host machine according to the routing table.
 The default route will point to the gateway specified on the networks tab in the UI as the gateway for the public network.